Rewind X Lightpaper

 NFT Tier Access

-The five-tier NFT system requires RWXT for purchases.
-Tier examples include Genesis, Gatekeeper, Enterprise, Prime, and Nexus.
+The six-tier NFT system requires RWXT for purchases.
+Tiers include AgentPass (entry tier with unlimited supply for AI protection), Genesis, Gatekeeper, Enterprise, Prime, and Nexus.
 Each tier provides concrete on-chain benefits:

 • Protection Activation Fee discounts (10%–50% depending on tier)